Agency outsourcing systems: add offshore capacity without chaos

 Pick one lane before hiring more help

 Do not start by asking an offshore assistant to "help the team wherever needed."
 That sounds flexible, but it creates scattered work, unclear reviews, and nervous account managers.
-Start with one lane that repeats every week and produces visible output.
+Start with one lane that repeats every week and produces visible finished work.

 Good first agency lanes include client report assembly, QA checklist runs, CRM cleanup, prospect list research, podcast show notes, content upload formatting, invoice follow-up, and meeting-note cleanup.
 Each lane should have 5 to 12 recurring tasks, a named reviewer, and a definition of done.